Diagrammatics for Soergel categories: Definition of

-We give these maps names, but the names are very temporary.
+Remember, there is one such set of generators for each color $i$.
+We give these maps names, but the names are temporary.
 Once we explore the meaning of isotopy invariance, we will stop distinguishing between Merge and Split, and call them both \emph{trivalent vertices}.
 Similarly we will stop distinguishing between StartDot and EndDot, and call them both \emph{dots}.

 We also use a shorthand for the following compositions:

 $